Walker circulation

 The Walker circulation, also known as the Walker cell, is a conceptual model of the air flow in the tropics in the lower atmosphere (troposphere).
 According to this model, parcels of air follow a closed circulation in the zonal and vertical directions.
 This circulation, which is roughly consistent with observations, is caused by differences in heat distribution between ocean and land.
-It was discovered by Gilbert Walker.
 In addition to motions in the zonal and vertical direction the tropical atmosphere also has considerable motion in the meridional direction as part of, for example, the Hadley Circulation.

+The Walker circulation is associated with the pressure gradient force that results from a high pressure system over the eastern Pacific Ocean, and a low pressure system over Indonesia.
+The Walker circulations of the tropical Indian, Pacific, and Atlantic basins result in westerly surface winds in northern summer in the first basin and easterly winds in the second and third basins.
+As a result, the temperature structure of the three oceans display dramatic asymmetries.
+The equatorial Pacific and Atlantic both have cool surface temperatures in northern summer in the east, while cooler surface temperatures prevail only in the western Indian Ocean.
+These changes in surface temperature reflect changes in the depth of the thermocline.